Sturt Haaga GalleryUpcoming exhibition

 The gallery consists of about 1,500 square feet of floor space and over 300 linear feet of wall space, arranged in three complementary gallery spaces — two fashioned from the original garage structure and a third in the new structure featuring 12-foot-high ceilings for the display of larger works.
 The two components are connected by the Erskine Garden, a site flexible enough to be used for the display of sculpture and for various events.
 Materials, finishes, technologies, and construction processes were consistent with the highest standards for sustainable design and operation.
 View floor plan.

 The signature exterior features of the gallery building are two large vertical gardens, which offer an unusual perspective on plants, horticulture and design in keeping with the gallery’s mission of presenting shows that challenge and inspire visitors to think about the gardens surrounding them in new ways.
 A small garden of native plants on the roof of the new addition provides visitors who take the steps up the hillside to Hope’s Garden with a nice surprise, and the building below it an energy-saving rooftop.

-The new gallery and the previous restoration of the Boddy House itself (done in 2007-08) continue the 50-year history of public/private partnership between the property’s owner, Los Angeles County, and the nonprofit, community-based Descanso Gardens Guild, which manages the Gardens.
-Funding for the gallery project came entirely from private sources, led by a $2.1 million gift from La Cañada Flintridge residents Heather Sturt Haaga and Paul G. Haaga Jr. Additional funding was provided by The Ralph M. Parsons Foundation, Georgianna and Paul Erskine of Pasadena, and a number of additional individual and foundation supporters.
+Funding for the gallery came entirely from private, community sources.
+With a lead gift of $2.1 million from Heather Sturt Haaga and Paul G. Haaga, Jr., of La Cañada Flintridge, additional funding was provided by The Ralph M. Parsons Foundation of Los Angeles, Georgianna and Paul Erskine of Pasadena, and a number of additional individual and foundation supporters.